joshcanhelp/josh-to-11/content/post/2019-06-27-specializing-or-generalizing.md

 - Do you know someone who is a specialist in something (either personally or a public figure)?
 How would you describe them?
 Do you look up to them?
 - If you wanted to become a specialist in something instantly without any effort, what would you choose?
 If you had to do the work, would that change your answer?
 And where would you start the process?
 - What are the qualities that someone would need to have to become a specialist?
-- Are the two examples above only specialists?
+- Are the two people above only specialists?

 ## What is a Generalist?